 Three days is a more practical amount of time but will still leave you with one long day of hiking depending on where you camp.
 If you’re a strong hiker I would plan on hiking all the way into Kalalau Beach the first day so you can spend the middle day relaxing and enjoying the beach before hiking out the last day.

 If your an average paced hiker and really enjoy the outdoors then 4 days would be our most recommended duration!
-This way you can limit your daily hiking distance to 5.5 miles (9 kilometers) by staying at the halfway campsite on the 1st and 3rd night.
+This way you can limit your daily hiking distance to 5.5 miles (9 kilometres) by staying at the halfway campsite on the 1st and 3rd night.
 You’ll also have plenty of time to soak up the waterfalls, beaches, and incredible views along the way.

 5 or 6 days is perfect for anyone planning to take their time and spend several nights relaxing at Kalalau Beach!
 Booking this many days may be a smart idea during the winter months to guarantee yourself at least a few days on the trail.
 5 nights is the maximum amount of consecutive time you are allowed to spend on the Kalalau Trail.